kotyara12/reScheduler/README.md

-# reScheduler for ESP32 / ESP-IDF
+# reEvents for ESP32 / ESP-IDF

 Library for working with schedules (ESP-IDF)